 The strategy aims to closely match the index returns of the asset classes in which it invests (before fees and taxes).
-It has a bias towards growth assets (shares and property) but also holds defensive assets (cash and bonds).
+It invests primarily in growth assets (shares and property).
 Exposure to individual asset classes will be attained through the use of low cost, index-focused investment managers.
 Global shares may be partially or fully hedged back to Australian dollars.